 The Impact of Divorce on Young Children and Adolescents

-Young children and adolescents can respond differently to divorce
+Young children and adolescents can respond differently to divorce.

 Divorce introduces a massive change into the life of a boy or girl no matter what the age.
 Witnessing loss of love between parents, having parents break their marriage commitment, adjusting to going back and forth between two different households, and the daily absence of one parent while living with the other, all create a challenging new family circumstance in which to live.
 In the personal history of the boy or girl, parental divorce is a watershed event.
-Life that follows is significantly changed from how life was before.
+The life that follows is significantly changed from how life was before.

 Somewhat different responses to this painful turn of events occur if the boy or girl is still in childhood or has entered adolescence.
-Basically, divorce tends to intensify the child's dependence and it tends to accelerate the adolescent's independence; it often elicits a more regressive response in the child and a more aggressive response in the adolescent.
+Basically, divorce tends to intensify the child's dependence, and it tends to accelerate the adolescent's independence; it often elicits a more regressive response in the child and a more aggressive response in the adolescent.
 Consider why this variation may be so.

-The child's world is a dependent one, closely connected to parents who are favored companions, heavily reliant on parental care, with family the major locus of one's social life.
-The adolescent world is a more independent one, more separated and distant from parents, more self-sufficient, where friends have become favored companions, and where the major locus of one's social life now extends outside of family into a larger world of life experience.
+The child's world is a dependent one, closely connected to parents who are favored companions, heavily reliant on parental care, with the family as the major locus of one's social life.
+The adolescent world is a more independent one, more separated and distant from parents, more self-sufficient, where friends have become favored companions, and where the major locus of one's social life now extends outside of the family and into a larger world of life experience.

 For the young child, divorce shakes trust in dependency on parents who now behave in an extremely undependable way.
 They surgically divide the family unit into two different households between which the child must learn to transit back and forth, for a while creating unfamiliarity, instability, and insecurity, never being able to be with one parent without having to be apart from the other.

 Convincing a young child of the permanence of divorce can be hard when his intense longing fantasizes that somehow, some way, mom and dad will be living back together again someday.
-He relies on wishful thinking to help allay the pain of loss, holding onto hope for a parental reunion much longer than does the adolescent who is quicker to accept the finality of this unwelcome family change.
+He relies on wishful thinking to help allay the pain of loss, holding onto hope for a parental reunion much longer than does the adolescent, who is quicker to accept the finality of this unwelcome family change.
 Thus parents who put in a joint presence at special family celebrations and holiday events to recreate family closeness for the child only feed the child's fantasy and delay his adjustment.

-By reverting to a former way of functioning, more parental care-taking may be forthcoming.
-There can be separation anxieties, crying at bed times, breaking toilet training, bed-wetting, clinging, whining, tantrums, and temporary loss of established self-care skills, all of which can compel parental attention.
+By reverting to a former way of functioning, more parental caretaking may be forthcoming.
+There can be separation anxieties, crying at bedtimes, breaking toilet training, bed-wetting, clinging, whining, tantrums, and temporary loss of established self-care skills, all of which can compel parental attention.

 Where the child may have tried to get parents back, the adolescent may try to get back at parents.
-Where the child felt grief, the adolescence has a grievance.
-"If they can't be trusted to stay together and take care of the family, then I need to start relying more on myself."
+Where the child felt grief, the adolescence has a grievance: "If they can't be trusted to stay together and take care of the family, then I need to start relying more on myself."
 "If they can break their marriage and put themselves first, then I can put myself first too."
-"If they don't mind hurting me, then I can I don't mind hurting them."
+"If they don't mind hurting me, then I don't mind hurting them."

 Now the adolescent can act aggressively to take control of his life by behaving even more distantly and defiantly, more determined to live his life his way, more dedicated to his self-interest than before.
 He feels increasingly autonomous in a family situation that feels disconnected.
 He now feels more impelled and entitled to act on his own.